linkerd/linkerd-examples/istio/gob-minikube/README.md

 ## Istio-Linkerd

-Assumes you've gone through the first four steps of the [Istio installation guide](https://istio.io/docs/tasks/installing-istio.html).
+Follow the first four steps of the
+[Istio installation guide](https://istio.io/docs/tasks/installing-istio.html).

 Then deploy Istio with linkerd and the Gob application: